-A new study talks about a well-known but not much discussed (probably avoided) trend in the gaming community “Twitch’s ‘Pornification’ Culture
+A new study talks about a well-known but not much discussed (probably avoided) trend in the gaming community “Twitch’s ‘Pornification’ Culture“

-A study published in the journal Humanities and Social Sciences Communications has shed light on the prevalence of self-sexualization among Twitch’s female streamers, a phenomenon the researchers refer to as “pornification.”
+A recent study published in the journal Humanities and Social Sciences Communications has shed light on the prevalence of self-sexualization among Twitch’s female streamers, a phenomenon the researchers refer to as “pornification.”

 But what exactly is pornification, and why should gamers and esports enthusiasts care?